CH101 - The Fourth CenturyThe Church Established, 303-400 A.D.

 This treaty marks an historic moment for the Christian faith.
 It is decreed that all Roman citizens would have religious freedom - the ability to worship however they wanted without interference from the empire.
 This did NOT represent Constantine making Christianity the official religion, but it does effectively put an end to the persecution of Christians.

 Constantine and Licinius also entered something of a truce, putting an end to the leadership strife that had existed for the previous 20-25 years.
-This truce lasted until 324 AD when Constantine defeated Licinius in battle and became the sole ruler of the Roman empire.
+However, Licinius disagreed with Constantine's support of the Christian Church.
+He wanted to promote the Roman gods and the Christians were his biggest obstacle.
+While Licinius and Constantine had a military truce, there was something like a religious cold war waging: Licinius persecuting Christians while Constantine supported them.
+This truce lasted until 323 AD when the two Augusti met in battle - Constantine defeated Licinius in battle and became the sole ruler of the Roman empire.